Human spare parts galore – the next 10 years

 It’s a much more terrifying opponent – heart failure.

-A whopping third of the world’s population succumbs to some form of cardiac arrest at some point in live and it’s mostly due to hearts not being up to the job anymore rather than sudden accident.
+A whopping third of the world’s population succumbs to some form of cardiac arrest at some point in life and it’s mostly due to hearts not being up to the job anymore rather than a sudden accident.

-What if supply of organs would not be an issue anymore?
-What if healthy organs could be grown out of your own tissue in some kind of apparel and when fully grown, they would be implanted into the waiting receivers.
+What if the supply of organs would not be an issue anymore?
+What if healthy organs could be grown out of your tissue in some kind of apparel and when fully grown, they would be implanted into the waiting receivers?

-In the movie “The Island” a utopian supposedly post-apocalyptic population was bred in order to provide exactly this – replacement organs for their genetic originators who were well paying clients.
-The donors were clones, bred only for growing the organs necessary to survive function failure in their genetic blueprints.
+In the movie “The Island” a utopian supposedly post-apocalyptic population was bred to provide exactly this – replacement organs for their genetic originators who were well-paying clients.
+The donors were clones, bred only to grow the organs necessary to survive function failure in their genetic blueprints.

 But in the real world, things might get much less cinematic with similar or even better results and you will likely be around to see it all playing out.

-In 2006, researchers at the Wake Forest Medicine School in Winston-Salem, North Carolina have built a first bladder from the stem cells of a donor.
+In 2006, researchers at the Wake Forest Medicine School in Winston-Salem, North Carolina built the first bladder from the stem cells of a donor.
 The bladder was formed from a scaffold of bio-degradable material within which stem cells were flushed with a system.
 The stem cells arranged in the scaffold to eventually form a fully functioning bladder.
-What seems so evident and easy here is in fact a horribly complicated process and the researchers went through scores of failures – and sure still do.
+What seems so evident and easy here is a complicated process and the researchers went through scores of failures – and sure still do.

 As the stem cells were taken from the person eventually receiving the bladder, it’s no foreign tissue and hence there is no rejection when it is implanted.